2020 Belarusian presidential election

 Presidential elections were held in Belarus on Sunday, 9 August 2020.
 Early voting began on 4 August and ran until 8 August.

 Incumbent Alexander Lukashenko was announced by the Central Election Commission (CEC) to have won a sixth term in office, crediting him with just over 80% of the vote.
 Lukashenko has won every presidential election since 1994, with all but the first being labelled by international monitors as neither free nor fair.

 Opposition candidate Sviatlana Tsikhanouskaya claimed to have won a decisive first-round victory with at least 60% of the vote, and called on Lukashenko to start negotiations.
 Her campaign subsequently formed the Coordination Council to facilitate a transfer of power and stated that it was ready to organize "long-term protests" against the official results.
 All seven members of the Coordination Council Presidium were subsequently arrested or went into exile.

-All opposition candidates have filed appeals to the Central Election Commission calling for the results to be invalidated.
+All opposition candidates filed appeals to the Central Election Commission calling for the results to be invalidated.
 The election was marred by claims of widespread electoral fraud.
 Numerous countries refused to accept the result of the election, as did the European Union, which imposed sanctions on Belarusian officials deemed to be responsible for "violence, repression and election fraud".
 The results of the election led to widespread protests.

 Background

-On 8 May 2020, the National Assembly set 9 August as the date for the presidential election.
+On 8 May 2020 the National Assembly set 9 August as the date for the presidential election.

-Incumbent president Alexander Lukashenko has been leading the country since the first presidential elections held in 1994.
+Incumbent president Alexander Lukashenko had been leading the country since the first presidential elections held in 1994.
 Over the next two years, he rapidly consolidated his power.
 In 1995, he won a referendum that gave him the power to dissolve the legislature if he felt it contravened the Constitution.
 In 1996, he won another referendum that dramatically increased his power, and also extended his original five-year term to 2001.
 Since then, his regime has been reckoned as an authoritarian dictatorship by Western observers.
 Opposition activists are often pressured or detained by the government, and Lukashenko or those loyal to him control (as of 2020) all of the seats in both houses of the National Assembly, all judicial appointments, the media, and the CEC (which has the power to approve or deny candidates for political offices).